 I’m an old-school traveller whose travel inspiration comes from leafing through the atlas and the travel pages of newspapers and magazines before researching through guidebooks and cyberspace.
 It’s a method which works well for me but in this case the internet played more of a role in the earlier planning.
 The change in the planning process paid off as my time on Isole Tremiti was a happy time indeed.

-For further information on bella Italia check out my Italy guide page.
+For further information on bella Italia check out my Italy travel guide page.